Main content

 Comprehensive support to reduce energy usage and waste in printing

-Ricoh Europe PLC (RE), our European sales headquarters, is responding to these needs by offering a Sustainability Optimization Program (SOP) that visualizes the environmental impact and Total Cost of Ownership (TCO) associated with the printing environments of Ricoh customers.
+Ricoh Europe PLC (RE), our European sales headquarters, is offering a Sustainability Optimization Program (SOP) that visualizes the environmental impact and Total Cost of Ownership (TCO) associated with the printing environments of Ricoh customers.
 RE also monitors the effects of Ricoh services after implementation so that we can provide support for continuous improvements.

 The SOP process first analyzes a customer’s printing environment in detail and makes the costs and environmental footprint visible.
 It then suggests the optimal equipment arrangement and helps set specific goals for reducing the environmental impact.